-- Personal superstitious thinking which is concerned with specific beliefs that the individual convinces of without objective or scientific evidence and can be described as mental games that the individual practices to confront a state of failure or imbalance. - Categorical thinking: This thinking is described as narrow thinking, which makes its owner see only two colors; black and white. - Esoteric thinking, or what is known as limited thinking, is concerned with general beliefs that the individual convinces of without objective evidence (Epstein, 1998b).
+- Personal superstitious thinking which is concerned with specific beliefs that the individual is convinced of without objective or scientific evidence, and it can be described as mental games that the individual practices to confront a state of failure or imbalance. - Categorical thinking: This thinking is described as narrow thinking, which makes its owner see only two colors; black and white. - Esoteric thinking, or what is known as limited thinking, is concerned with general beliefs that the individual is convinced of without objective evidence (Epstein, 1998b).

-Naive optimism, which refers to an exaggerated generalization of the positive events that the individual experiences and consists of three elements: Excessive optimism, which expresses the individual's belief that his success in his work makes him successful in everything.
-Stereotypical thinking, which indicates an exaggerated reaction such as the individual believing that the people of a certain region are more stingy or generous than others.
-Optimistic thinking such as the individual believing that all people are kindhearted (Al-Huwaiji, 2016).
+Additionally, naive optimism is an exaggerated generalization of the positive events that the individual experiences.
+Hence, it consists of three elements.
+The first is excessive optimism, which expresses the individual's belief that his success in his work makes him successful in everything.
+The second is stereotypical thinking, which indicates an exaggerated reaction such as the individual believing that the people of a certain region are more stingy or generous than others.
+The third is optimistic thinking, where the individual believes that all people are kind-hearted (Al-Huwaiji, 2016).

-According to the hierarchical property, the most general constructive thinking is at the top of the pyramid, while emotional compatibility, behavioral compatibility, personal superstitious thinking, categorical or categorical thinking, introspection and naive optimism are in the middle of the pyramid, whereas the manifestations of these main components represent the qualitative components of constructive thinking, which are at the bottom of the pyramid (Epstein, 2001).
+According to the hierarchical property, the most general constructive thinking is at the top of the pyramid, while emotional compatibility, behavioral compatibility, personal superstitious thinking, categorical or categorical thinking, introspection and naive optimism are in the middle of the pyramid.
+However, the manifestations of these main components represent the qualitative components of constructive thinking, which are at the bottom of the pyramid (Epstein, 2001).

-Academic engagement
+Academic Engagement

-Academic engagement is defined as the amount of physical, psychological, cognitive, social and emotional energy that a student expends in the academic institution to which he belongs, so that this energy is invested in areas such as participation in classroom and extracurricular activities and achieving positive social interaction with students and faculty members (Astin, 1993).
-Schaufeli and Bakker (2006) define it as a positive mental state in the student, such that this state makes the student characterized by vitality, cognitive flexibility and effective participation in the classroom.
-Schreiber and Rowe (2016) define it as the student's success in the activities provided by the academic institution, in addition to the circumstances surrounding the individual that enhance his continuity within the academic institution, and this is determined through purposeful activities, positive interaction, and awareness of the educational environment.
-Academic engagement refers to the levels of effort or participation students devote to meaningful academic and educational activities, and academic engagement is directly related to academic outcomes, future work orientation and student career success (Karki et al., 2020).
+Academic engagement is defined as the amount of physical, psychological, cognitive, social, and emotional energy that a student expends in the academic institution to which he belongs.
+This energy is invested in areas such as participation in classroom and extracurricular activities and in achieving positive social interaction with students and faculty members (Astin, 1993).
+Schaufeli and Bakker (2006) define it as a positive mental state in the student, such that this state makes the student characterized by vitality, cognitive flexibility, and effective participation in the classroom.
+Schreiber and Yu(2016) define it as the student's success in the activities provided by the academic institution, in addition to the circumstances surrounding the individual that enhance his continuity within the academic institution.
+Thus, this is determined through purposeful activities, positive interaction, and awareness of the educational environment.
+Academic engagement refers to the levels of effort or participation students devote to meaningful academic and educational activities.
+In addition, academic engagement is directly related to academic outcomes, future work orientation, and student career success (Karki et al., 2020).

-It can be said that there are three main dimensions of academic engagement, which are:
+It can be stated that there are three main dimensions of academic engagement, which are:

-1. Behavioral engagement: This dimension refers to an observable act whereby a student participates in various learning activities and the efforts made to perform academic tasks such as interacting with the teacher and peers and participating in activities within the classroom (Revee & Tseng, 2011).
+1. Behavioral Engagement: This dimension refers to an observable act whereby a student participates in various learning activities and the efforts made to perform academic tasks such as interacting with the teacher and peers and participating in activities within the classroom (Revee & Tseng, 2011).

 Behavioral engagement is usually defined as active participation in both academic and non-academic learning activities.
-Behavioral engagement is associated with a student's overall positive behavior, ability to follow rules in the classroom and lack of disruptive or aggressive behavior.
-In addition, displaying academic behaviors, such as exerting effort, showing persistence, asking questions and maintaining focus, are also indicators of behavioral engagement (Finn, 1993).
+Behavioral engagement is associated with a student's overall positive behavior, ability to follow rules in the classroom, and lack of disruptive or aggressive behavior.
+In addition, displaying academic behaviors, such as exerting effort, showing persistence, asking questions and maintaining focus, are also indicators of behavioral engagement (Finn & Voelkl, 1993).

-2. Cognitive engagement: This dimension represents the extent to which students are interested in the learning process and being able to take on its tasks such as learning styles, cognitive styles, self-regulation strategies and developed learning strategies (Revee & Tseng, 2011).
+2. Cognitive Engagement: This dimension represents the extent to which students are interested in the learning process and being able to take on its tasks, such as learning styles, cognitive styles, self-regulation strategies, and developed learning strategies (Revee & Tseng, 2011).